Don’t let the shark die.

 Swim the swim.

-So - as a marketing professional, I need to walk the walk, right?
+So – as a marketing professional, I need to walk the walk, right?
 Or swim the swim, as it were.
-In that effort, I am announcing a new brand for Andiamo Creative, and with it a new website and branded communications.
+In that effort, in 2020, I announced a new brand for Andiamo Creative, and with it a new website and branded communications.
 In my design process I began by reviewing the history of the Andiamo brand.

 Plumbing the depths